 Enables (on) or disables (off) checking the existence of precompressed files.
-The following directives are also taken into account: $gzip_http_version$, $gzip_proxied$, $gzip_disable$ and $gzip_vary$.
+The following directives are also taken into account: gzip http version, gzip proxied, gzip disable and gzip vary.

-With the always, gzipped file is used in all cases, without checking if the client supports it.
-It is useful if there are no uncompressed files on the disk anyway or the GunZIP is used.
+With always, gzipped files are used in all cases, without checking if the client supports it.
+This is useful if there are no uncompressed files on the disk anyway or the GunZIP module is used.